 Here are some of the platforms you can use.

 Free podcasting platforms:

 - Apple podcasts

-Finally, the thing you should also figure out is who to host you podcast depending on the size of the startup.
-Your host should be confident and knowledgeable about what your company is all about..
-They should be enthusiastic because it is all about keeping the listener entertained and keep them engaged.
+Finally, the thing you should also figure out is who to host your podcast depending on the size of the startup.
+Your host should be confident and knowledgeable about what your company is all about.
+They should also be enthusiastic because it is all about keeping the listener entertained and keeping them engaged.

-While this article has been about you creating your own podcast and getting people to come onto yours, another way to gain earned media coverage and help your PR, you can guest on other podcasts, especially the right ones.
-You can reach your target market and convey your message in an effective way.
+While this article has been about you creating your own podcast and getting people to come onto yours, there’s another way to gain earned media coverage and help your PR.
+You can make a guest appearance on other podcasts, especially those that align with your niche.
+By doing this, you can reach your target market and convey your message in an effective way.

 Steps to get media coverage for your podcast

 STEP 1: Build your narrative using owned media

 You need to make sure that your internal message, branding, and in-house content are in great condition.
 Once you do this, when you pitch to media outlets, it’ll seem like you know exactly what you’re doing.
 If the things that you are writing and posting are lacking in details and look like they have been done by an amateur, you are less likely to even care about giving you media coverage.

 Make sure that you use your owned media to convey who you are, what you do, and what your values are.